sinAshish/LGM-Net-Pytorch/README.md

 The dataloader is borrowed from the [Author's code](https://github.com/likesiwell/LGM-Net/).

+## ToDo
+- [x] Implement the model
+- [ ] Prepare the dataset
+- [ ] Train the model
+- [ ] Check the results

 ```
-If you find this code useful in your research, please consider citing this repo.
+If you find this code useful in your research, please consider citing the paper by the original authors.
 ```